V2 Migration Guide

 If you have previously used Pitchly's V2 API and would like to learn how to move to the V4 API, this guide can act as a cheatsheet to help you during that migration process, whether you're adding support for V4 or replacing your current V2 implementation with V4.

 In V2, you generate a Client ID and Secret by registering a new key set.
-In V4, you will need to contact us to get a Client ID and Secret, since we are rolling out our V4 API on a controlled basis temporarily.
+In V4, you will need to to get a Client ID and Secret, since we are rolling out our V4 API on a controlled basis temporarily.

 Once you have a Client ID and Secret, the way you authenticate will depend on your desired flow: